 A. Municipal and Community Waste Treatment Facilities - The sole domestic wastewater treatment facility within close proximity to waters suitable for the direct harvest or relaying of shellfish is the DeBordieu Colony Club facility.
 This facility utilizes a high degree of treatment including filtration and dilution prior to spray irrigation on the development's golf course.
-The National Pollutant Discharge Elimination System (NPDES) permits (ND0065668), are indicated on the Map of Potential Pollution Sources.
-City of Georgetown (NPDES SC0040029) facility is located well up stream of any usable growing area in the Prohibited Classification of Area 05.
+The National Pollutant Discharge Elimination System (NPDES) permit (ND0065668) is indicated on the Map of Potential Pollution Sources.
+The City of Georgetown's (NPDES SC0040029) facility is located well up stream of any usable growing area in the Prohibited Classification of SFMA 05.
 No permits have been applied for or issued during this review period.
-Below is a chart summarizing any sanitary sewer overflows in the management area during this review period.
+Below is a table summarizing any sanitary sewer overflows (SSO's) in the management area during this review period that had direct impacts on SFMA 05.
+During 2020-2022 there were no SSO's reported that impacted the growing area.

 Sanitary Sewer Overflows

-City of Georgetown (2016-2018)
+City of Georgetown (2020-2022)

-Date Date Location Gallons Water Body Entered Comments
+Date Location Gallons Water Body Entered Comments

 N/A N/A N/A N/A N/A

-De Bordieu C Colony (2016-2018)
+De Bordieu C Colony (2020-2022)

 Date Location Gallons Water Body Entered Comments

 N/A N/A N/A N/A N/A

-- B. Industrial Discharges Two industrial wastewater discharges which are combined in one NPDES permit (SC0001431-001, 002) are located within the boundaries of Area 05.
+B. Industrial Discharges - Two industrial wastewater discharges which are combined in one NPDES permit (SC0001431-001, 002) are located within the boundaries of SFMA 05.
 These facilities ultimately discharge to the extreme northern portion of Winyah Bay.
-The permitted industrial wastewater discharges are (1) Liberty Steel Georgetown (formally Georgetown Steel Mill) A major producer of wire and structural re-bar, and (2) Georgetown Steel-DRI Plant Produced iron briquettes for steel production at Georgetown Steel but was closed years ago.
-The locations of the discharges are indicated on the Map of Potential Pollution Sources. - C. Marinas In 2007, prompted by the Department's Office of Coastal Resource Management (OCRM) marina definition change, the Shellfish Sanitation Section incorporated the following marina definition.
+The permitted industrial wastewater discharges are - (1) Liberty Steel Georgetown

+(formally Georgetown Steel Mill) - A major producer of wire and structural re-bar, and (2) Georgetown Steel-DRI Plant - which previously produced iron briquettes for steel production at Georgetown Steel but was closed years ago and dismantled.
+The locations of the discharges are indicated on the Map of Potential Pollution Sources.

+C. Marinas - In 2007, prompted by the Department's Office of Coastal Resource Management (OCRM) marina definition change, the Shellfish Sanitation Section incorporated the following marina definition.
 S.C.
 Regulation 61-47, Shellfish defines Marina as any of the following: (1) locked harbor facility; (2) any facility which provides fueling, pump-out, maintenance or repair services (regardless of length); (3) any facility which has effective docking space of greater than 250 linear feet or provides moorage for more than 10 boats; (4) any water area with a structure which is used for docking or otherwise mooring vessels and constructed to provide temporary or permanent docking space for more than ten boats, such as a mooring field; or (5) a dry stack facility.

-Several marinas and commercial boat docking facilities are located within Area 05; however, none of these facilities are within Approved, Conditionally Approved, or Restricted waters.
+Several marinas and commercial boat docking facilities are located within SFMA 05; however, none of these facilities are within Approved, Conditionally Approved, or Restricted waters.
 All are located well upstream of any viable shellfish populations.
-Locations of these facilities are indicated on the Map of Potential Pollution Sources.
+The locations of these facilities are indicated on the Map of Potential Pollution Sources.

-D. Radionuclides - Sources of radionuclides have not been identified within Area 05, and radionuclide monitoring has not been conducted.
+D. Radionuclides - Sources of radionuclides have not been identified within SFMA 05, and radionuclide monitoring has not been conducted.
 No poisonous or deleterious substances have been documented.
 No poisonous or deleterious substances have been identified within the area.